Welcome to Indiana

 Society of American Foresters

 Thursday, November 29, 2018, Hendricks County 4-H Fairgrounds and Conference Complex, 1900 E. Main St., Danville, IN, program will be in the South Hall.
 The registration fee is $50.00 for SAF members or $65 for non-members and includes meeting materials, snacks and drinks during registration and at the breaks.
 Lunch is on your own.
 CCH and CFE credits will be available for this program.
-Check back in early October for online registration.
+Online registration is now available here and mail-in registration/flyer is available here.

 Please mark September 27th and 28th 2018 for the next meeting of the Indiana Chapter of The Society of American Foresters, which will be held in West Lafayette.
 The theme of the meeting will be “Forest management for Birds”.
 Please see flyer for details.
 Agenda & Registration are available here.